 - 1. Excitement (sometimes called a Honeymoon Period) Everything is new and exciting.
-You find everything interesting and people seem to be friendly. - 2.
+One finds everything attractive, and other people seem to be friendly. - 2.
 Crisis

-Everything is difficult and confusing.
+Everything is complicated and confusing.
 You feel homesick and isolated and complain about the new country.
-This is the stage we hear referred to as "culture shock."
+This stage is commonly referred to as "culture shock."